Gauge-invariant electromagnetic responses in superconductors: Gauge-invariant response theory of the many-body system

 \section{Gauge-invariant response theory of the many-body system}

-In this section, we review the theoretical treatment of electromagnetic response of interacting systems in general but in the Nambu basis so that the results can be directly applied to superconductors.
+In this section, we review the theoretical treatment of the electromagnetic response in interacting systems formulated in the Nambu basis to facilitate direct application to superconductors.
 We summarize the Feynman rules for the electromagnetic response kernel in interacting systems and demonstrate that the gauge invariance of the response kernel is ensured by the Ward identity.